Mayank-Prakash-Sharma18/math-english/content/english-advanced/writing-skills/letter-writing.md

 In informal letters, we can also add a post-script (P.S.) at the end of the letter.
 Skip a line at the end, and write in on the left-hand side of the paper.

 P.S. is:
-* something that you might have forgotten to write in the body of the essay,
+* something that you might have forgotten to write in the body of the letter,
 * something that does not fits well with the theme of the letter, or
 * just something that you want to add for extra emphasis or effect.
 {{% /alert %}}